hackclub/hackclub/playbook/workshops/remote_control/README.md

 ![](img/celebrate.gif)

-## Outline for the rest of this tutorial
+## Outline for the Rest of This Tutorial

 ### Part I